Welcome to today's edition of the Rush 24-7 podcast.

 We sat there in silence, studying the building.

-It expressed some of the robust brutal spirit of Chicago's industrial past.
+It expressed some of the robust, brutal spirit of Chicago's industrial past.

 Metal beams and concrete rammed together without much attention to comfort or detail.

-Only now it was empty and rust-stained, like an abandoned wreck on the other side of the chain link fence, a spotted mangy cat ran through the wheat.
+On the other side of the chain link fence, a spotted, mangy cat ran through the weeds.

 All kinds of people used to work in this plant, Marty said as he wheeled the car around and started back down the road.

-Blacks, white Hispanics, all working the same jobs, all living the same kind of lives, but outside the plant, most of them didn't want anything to do with each other.
+But outside the plant, most of them didn't want anything to do with each other.

 And these are the church people I'm talking about, brothers and sisters in Christ.